elaraproject/elaraproject.github.io/content/_index.md

 <br />
 <a href="research/pdf/elara-research-report-2024-latest.pdf" target="_blank">Research report</a> (PDF version)
 <br /><br />
 Note: the web versions are best viewed on a desktop computer, as they are not optimized for smaller screens.
+However, PDFs are not accessible due to the format itself, so the web version is recommended for a much better user experience otherwise.

 {% end %}